saalfeldlab/java-spark-workshop/README.md

  - Build a project (ideally this workshop project) to fill your local Maven repository with all/most of the dependenceies

 The best way of preparing Spark jobs is to use Eclipse to compile your Java code in a location that is accessible from a cluster node.
 That way, there is no need to transfer the jar files onto the cluster and you can make sure you are alywas using the latest build of your software.
+Before you start your cluster job, run the project as Maven install from within eclipse to make sure the jar is up to date.
 Once that is done, login to login1 and submit your spark job like this:
 ```bash
 ssh login1
 /path/to/java-spark-workshop/inflame.sh <N_NODES> /path/to/jar <class.to.be.Used> <ARGV>